The Ultimate Guide to Visiting Kona Coffee Farms with Kids on the Big Island

 Attention Spans

-For kids under five, one farm visit is probably enough.
-The tours at places like Greenwell Farms are short enough to hold a young child's attention, especially if you keep them engaged by pointing out bugs, birds, and the colorful coffee cherries.
-For kids ages six to twelve, two or three farm visits in a day works well, especially if you break them up with other activities.
-Teenagers can handle a full day in coffee country, particularly if they are given the chance to try cupping at one of the more in-depth tours.
+Under five, one farm is plenty.
+The Greenwell tour is short enough to hold a young kid's attention, especially if you keep them looking at bugs and birds.
+Six to twelve, two or three farms in a day works well, broken up with other stops.
+Teenagers can handle a full belt day, especially with a cupping at the end.

 Restrooms

-Most of the larger farms have restroom facilities.
-The smaller roadside farms may not, so plan accordingly.
-The towns along Mamalahoa Highway have gas stations and restaurants where you can make a pit stop.
+The bigger farms have them.
+The roadside spots may not.
+The towns along Mamalahoa have gas stations and restaurants for pit stops.

-Pro tip from one coffee-farm-touring mama: Let your kids pick out a bag of coffee to give as a gift to a grandparent or teacher.
-When they have a personal stake in the purchase, they pay more attention during the tour because they want to be able to explain what makes their chosen coffee special.
-It works every time.
+One trick from years of dragging my four kids around: let your kids pick out a bag of coffee as a gift for grandma or a teacher.
+The minute they have a personal stake in the purchase, they actually pay attention on the tour because they want to be able to explain why their bag is special.
+Works every time.

 What to Pack for a Day in Kona Coffee Country

-Comfortable walking shoes - Proper kids' hiking shoes that can handle mud and uneven terrain.
+Comfortable walking shoes - Kids' hiking shoes that can handle mud.

-Light rain gear - A packable rain jacket for those afternoon showers.
+Light rain gear - Packable rain jacket for the afternoon shower.

-Snacks and water - A cooler with drinks, fruit, and sandwiches.
+Snacks and water - Cooler with drinks, fruit, sandwiches.

-An insulated tumbler - A quality stainless steel insulated tumbler keeps your coffee hot through multiple farm stops.
+An insulated tumbler - Stainless tumbler to keep coffee hot through stops.

-Reusable bags - You will be buying coffee.
+Reusable bags - You will buy coffee.
 Bring bags.

 Bringing Kona Coffee Home

-If you fall in love with a particular farm's coffee, and you will, ask if they ship to the mainland.
-Many Kona farms have online shops and will send fresh-roasted beans directly to your door.
-Some even offer subscription services.
-For a reliably excellent option that ships fast, Blue Horse 100% Kona Coffee is a farm-direct whole bean that we keep in our regular rotation at home.
+If you fall in love with a particular farm's coffee - and you will - ask if they ship to the mainland.
+Most do.
+Some have subscription programs.
+Blue Horse 100% Kona is the farm-direct whole bean we keep in regular rotation at home.

 Making It an Annual Tradition

-We started visiting Kona coffee farms when our oldest was four and our youngest was still in a carrier on my back.
-They are older now, and the tradition has grown with them.
-What started as a fun morning outing has become one of the experiences they associate most closely with the Big Island.
-My oldest can tell you the difference between a washed and a natural process coffee.
-My youngest still talks about the time she found a perfectly round peaberry in the drying bed at Mountain Thunder.
+We started doing the Kona belt when my eldest was four and the younger was on my back in a carrier.
+They're bigger now and the tradition has grown with them.
+What started as one tour has become the thing they associate most with the Big Island.
+The older boy can tell you washed vs. natural process.
+The younger one still talks about the time he found a perfect peaberry in the drying bed at Mountain Thunder.

-There is something grounding about taking your kids to a place where people work the land with their hands, where a single cherry goes through dozens of steps before becoming the drink in your morning cup.
-In a world of instant everything, a Kona coffee farm reminds all of us that the best things take time, care, and a little bit of volcanic magic.
+There's something about taking your kids to a place where people work the land with their hands.
+Where one cherry goes through a dozen steps before it becomes the drink in your morning cup.
+In a world of instant everything, a Kona coffee farm is a steady reminder that the good things take time, care, and a little bit of volcanic luck.

-So load up the car, pack the sunscreen and the hiking shoes, and drive up the mountain into the clouds.
-The coffee is waiting.
-And your kids are going to love it more than you expect.
+Load the car.
+Pack the sunscreen and the real shoes.
+Drive up the mountain into the clouds.
+The coffee is waiting and my kids will love it more than you expect.

 Pin this for your Big Island trip planning.